brandongregory/dndhelp/src/5e-character-creation/party-roles.md

 ### <a name="BattleRoles-Support"></a>Support

-Help teammates in battle in various ways.
+<dfn>Support characters</dfn> help teammates in battle in various ways.
 Can involve healing spells, buffs, or other ways of making teammates more effective.

 Healing is important, but not as important as it is in many video games.
 It's generally very difficult (and inadvisable) to keep up with healing allies in the middle of a fight.
 Healing is for quick saves when a character is near death (or has just been knocked out).
 It's usually a better idea to get the party to do more damage and end fights quickly than to keep everyone healed through the fight.
 In that sense, buffs can be just as important as healing for a support character.